kaisdukes/kaisdukes/README.md

 * Python for AI.
 The clear winner in this category, as it's the beloved community favorite.
 * Java for cloud APIs.
 Not the only possible choice, but the huge Java ecosystem, typesafe libraries and ease of hiring convinced me.
 * TypeScript + React/React Native for modern high-performant web and mobile frontends.
-Again, there are so many options for the frontend, but the combination of TypeScript with React ensures type safety (essential on larger projects) and access to a huge ecosystem with community support.
+There are many other options for frontend technology, but the combination of TypeScript with React ensures type safety (essential on larger projects) and access to a huge ecosystem with community support.